 Neighbourhood Planning cannot be used to block the building of the homes and businesses considered to be necessary to meet the city’s current and future needs.
 However, you can use it to influence the type, design, location and mix of new development.
 Neighbourhood Planning can involve producing any of the following:

-- Community Right to Build Order - Gives communities the power to develop local, often small scale, developments where they want then
+- Community Right to Build Order - gives communities the power to develop local, often small scale, developments where they want them

 These are all subject to an independent examination and a local referendum before they can be adopted.